-Artwork may be created with liquid opaque paint or ink, light-stopping making devices, rubylith films, lithographic crayons and certain black pencils, or found objects.
-The image is created on transparent acetate, mylar, or compatible film for your inkjet or laser printer or photo copier.
+Artwork may be created with liquid opaque paint or ink, light-stopping making devices, rubylith films, lithographic crayons and certain black pencils (Stabilo 8046), or found objects.
+Photographic images can be created on transparent acetate, mylar, or compatible film for your inkjet or laser printer or photo copier.
 Glass surfaces are also very suitable, however plexi tends to resist UV light and is unpredictable. .
 This "transparency" is used as a contact positive or negative for either intaglio or relief.
 Artwork can be created by hand drawing, computer printout, or with photographic methods.

 When exposing with the sun, set up your Solarplate indoors, and away from direct sunlight.
-If the artworks contains large areas of black, subtle grays, or is photographic, it is advisable to use the aquatint screen and do the “Double Exposure Technique."
+If the artworks contains large areas of black, subtle grays, or is photographic, it is advisable to use the aquatint screen and do the “Double Exposure Technique.”

 Before exposing make certain to REMOVE THE PLASTIC COVER SHEET FROM THE SOLARPLATE.
-Place the Aquatint Screen, emulsion face down, in direct contact with the plate.
-Sandwich the plate and screen between thick plate glass and a foam backing with a rigid board.
-Clamp the entire unit together and expose it to the sun, or artificial U.V. light source, perpendicular to the rays.
-Best results are achieved at noontime in strong sunlight, an average time would be 90 seconds in the summer in northeast United States.
+Place the Aquatint Screen, emulsion (matt side) face down, in direct contact with the plate.
+Sandwich the plate and screen between thick plate glass and a foam cushion on a flat, rigid board.
+Clamp the entire unit together in the center and expose it to the sun perpendicular to the rays.
+Best results are achieved at noontime in strong sunlight, an average time would be 45 seconds for the aquatint screen in northeast United States summertime.
 Once the plate has been exposed to the screen, bring the entire unit indoors and replace the screen with the artwork.
 The exposure is repeated with the artwork replacing the screen.
 General exposing times will work around 25 seconds, however the time may differ according to the density of the art.
 Delicate art might be 10 seconds, whereas more intense work would be 30 seconds or more.

-REMEMBER: Keep the first exposure with your time consistent.
-For darker results DECREASE your exposure time; for lighter results; increase your exposure time.
+REMEMBER: Keep the aquatint exposure with your time consistent.
+For darker results DECREASE the art exposure time; for lighter results; increase your exposure time.

 NEVER USE THE DOUBLE EXPOSURE TECHNIQUE FOR RELIEF PLATES.
-I ALWAYS TEST FIRST BEFORE USING LARGE PLATES
+ALWAYS TEST BEFORE USING LARGE PLATES

 WASH OUT (etching)

-The washout process is a substitution for the "etch" process In traditional Intaglio.
-Sixty-eight degree water is used instead of acid.
-Gently, scrub the entire image with a soft nylon scrub brush for about 1 minute for the double exposure; two minutes or longer for a single exposure (without the screen), or 5-10 minutes for a relief plate.
+The washout process is a substitution for the “etch" process In traditional Intaglio.
+Cool water is used instead of acid.
+Gently, scrub the entire image with a soft Solarplate brush for about 1 minute for the double exposure; two minutes or longer for a single exposure (without the screen), or 5-10 minutes for a relief plate.
 During the washout, the image will be removed from the surface, creating an intaglio surface.
 You can control the washing time and stop at any desired moment.
 After completing the washout, quickly blot with newsprint or phone book pages.

 Post Expose the plate for 5-10 minutes; longer post exposure will not harm the image

 Before inking, eliminate the sharp corners of the plate with a file and remove the burr from the steel backing.